 - Get yourself rebooked to a flight that suits you

 - Check for possibilities for claims

 And remember to stand up for your rights.
-Obviously, they don’t like to make any more costs than necessary.
+They don’t like to make any more costs than necessary.
 So if you don’t ask for things, you won’t get it.
 (I’m saying this from experience, not to be overall negative towards airlines.)
 And just the heads up: It will be insanely busy with people trying to do the same thing.

 Every airline is different and handles these cancellations in different ways.
 Some have excellent customer service.